julianomacielferreira/eng-zap-challenge-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.

+[Download](https://github.com/julianomacielferreira/eng-zap-challenge-frontend/archive/master.zip) this repository and follow the [installation steps](https://github.com/julianomacielferreira/eng-zap-challenge-frontend#install-dependencies) to get it up and running.

 # Description

 **The below description was taken from the [public available link](https://grupozap.github.io/cultura/challenges/engineering.html).**